nicklan/pnmixer/README.markdown

 PNMixer is a fork of [OBMixer](http://jpegserv.com/?page_id=282) with a number of additions.
 These include:

 - Volume adjustment with the scroll wheel
+- Select which ALSA device and channel to use
 - Texual display of volume level in popup window
 - Continous volume adjustment when dragging the slider (not just when you let go)
 - Use system icon theme for icons and use mute/low/medium/high